djkeh/djkeh.github.io/_posts/blog/2015-02-15-Reminiscence-of-being-in-Sunjaryoung.md

 	<figcaption>Moments of being in Sunjaryoung, taken by me</figcaption>
 </figure>

 As our journey ended, we could do nothing but just managing to load our completely discharged bodies on the bus.
 It started to move, and then there was only silence.
 At that moment I looked up, and found this bright light ahead of me.
-I calmly held up my phone and snapshotted this,.
+I calmly held up my phone and snapshotted this.

 <figure>
 	<a href="/images/20150215_sunjaryoung/bus_to_heaven.jpg" class="image-popup">